beheh/flybywire-aircraft/docs/a320-simvars.md

 - A32NX_ADIRS_USES_GPS_AS_PRIMARY
     - Bool
     - Whether or not the GPS is used as the primary means of navigation/position determination.

+## Flight Warning System

+- A32NX_FWC_FLIGHT_PHASE
+    - Enum
+    - Contains the numeric flight phase as determined by the FWC
+    - **WARNING:** This value may be nonsensical or unset if the FWCs have lost power or have failed.
+Only use this if you're modeling a screen or system that truly retrieves this from an FWC.

+- A32NX_FWC_SKIP_STARTUP
+    - Bool
+    - Set to true in a non-cold and dark flight phase to skip the initial memorization step

+- A32NX_FWC_TOMEMO
+    - Bool
+    - True when the FWC responsible for the ECAM determines that the takeoff memo should be shown

+- A32NX_FWC_LDGMEMO
+    - Bool
+    - True when the FWC responsible for the ECAM determines that the landing memo should be shown

+- A32NX_FWC_INHIBOVRD
+    - Bool
+    - True when the FWC responsible for the ECAM determines that flight phase inhibits should be overridden (and ignored)

+- A32NX_FWC_AUDIO_ATTENUATION
+    - Bool
+    - True when the FWC responsible for the aural warnings has determined that aural warnings should be 6dB quieter.

+- A32NX_FWC_{1|2}_NORMAL
+    - Bool
+    - True when the corresponding FWC is working.

 ## Flight Management System